 In the arena of French omelettes, there are essentially two styles.
 The first of these is the ‘country’ omelette, known by French cooks as an ‘omelette de pays.’
 If you make omelettes at home, this is probably the style you are making.
 Beaten eggs are poured into a small frying pan with hot butter.
 The omelette is cooked on one side, drawing back the edges and moving the uncooked egg around until just set.
 The omelette is then seasoned, any fillings are added, and it is folded once in the pan and once again to the plate.
 The finished product has some browning.

 However, there is another, lesser-known beast, and it is by far the superior product – this is the so-called ‘classic French omelette,’ and it is a proper sod to get right.
-In this version, beaten eggs are whisked briskly in hot butter using the devil’s combination of a metal fork and a Teflon pan (buy cheap omelette pans by Vogue, and toss them when you have destroyed them).
+In this version, beaten eggs are whisked briskly in hot butter using the devil’s combination of a metal fork and a Teflon pan.
 When the mess is not quite set, but will be in about 5 seconds, fold over a third of the omelette, slide or tap the other third up the edge of the pan and fold that over, pressing with the fork.
 Tip it over onto the plate.
 There is no browning whatsoever, and the centre is still creamy.

 The inspiration for having a go at a classic French omelette came from watching Jacques Pepin do it on an old cooking show (see clip below).
 Even with that video to go off, there is more to this egg dish than meets the eye.
 Pan size is critical, and thankfully Alex French Guy Cooking has analysed the classic French omelette using actual science and has produced an Excel table of egg number and pan sizes.
 However, trust me when I say that the sweet spot is four eggs in an 24cm pan.